WHAT IS ASSISTIVE

 The ATC will help develop strategies to overcome barriers in communication, mobility, or control in the school, work, and/or home environment.

-An assessment and training team of professionals consisting of EUP faculty and staff, and community professionals specializing in assistive technology is available to provide evaluation, training, education, counseling and follow up in the following areas:
+An assessment and training team of professionals consisting of OSD staff, specializing in assistive technology is available to provide evaluation, training, education, counseling and follow up in the following areas:

 Alternative Access/Computer Evaluations